ジェルメディウムを使った転写テクニック

 Press the printed image with an iron to prevent air bubbles from appearing during the drying process.

-Please make sure that the printed side fully adheres to the drawing board.
+Please make sure that the printed side fully adheres to the wooden panel.

 Set the temperature to the lowest setting and do not use steam while ironing.
 You can also use a piece of pressing cloth to protect the paper.